hn3000/metamodel-mr/README.md

 # Simple String Templates

 The simplest TypeScript / JavaScript string template implementation I could think of.
 No configuration, no options.
+Okay, maybe some configuration.
+But only very little, and all of it completely optional.

 Text to be replaced is marked with `{{var}}`, the replacement for variables is provided as a hash.

 # Examples